 styleattribute specifies properties and values.

 - The inline CSS is limited.
 For elaborate projects, you should consider other options: internal and external methods.

-In the following example, you can see how to describe CSS style properties in the same line of code with an HTML <p> tag.
-We use a
+In the following example, you can see how to describe CSS style properties for an HTML <p> element in the same line of code.

 style attribute to assign CSS styling properties.
-In this particular case, color and a value (
+In this particular case, color and value (

 blue) apply to the HTML